FruitieX/nodeplayer/README.md

     npm test

-### plugins
+### Plugins

-The core provides several functions for managing the queue to plugins, and through the use of hooks the core will call the plugin's hook functions (if defined) at certain times.
+The core provides several functions for managing the queue to plugins, and through the use of hooks the core will call a plugin's hook functions (if defined) at well defined times.

+TODO: template plugin

-#### initialization
+#### Initialization

-A plugin must export at least an init function:
+A plugin module must export at least an init function:

-    exports.init = function(player, callback) {...};
+    exports.init = function(player, logger, callback) {...};

+The init functions:

-* Called for each configured plugin when nodeplayer is started.
+* Are called once for each configured plugin when nodeplayer is started.
-* Arguments:
+* Are called in sequence (unlike backends), and can thus depend on another plugin being loaded, possibly expanding the functionalities of that plugin.
+* Are passed the following arguments:
-  * player: reference to the player object in nodeplayer core, store this if you need it later
+  * player: reference to the player object in nodeplayer core, store this if you need it later.
+  * logger: [winston](https://github.com/winstonjs/winston) logger with per-plugin tag, use this for logging! (log levels are: logger.silly, logger.debug, logger.info, logger.warn, logger.error)
   * callback: callback must be called with no arguments when you are done initializing the plugin.
-If there was an error initializing, call it with a string stating the reason of the error.
+If there was an error initializing, call it with a string stating the reason for the error.

 And there you have it, the simplest possible plugin.
-Now let's take a look at hook functions!
+Now let's make it actually do something by taking a look at *hook functions*!

-#### hook functions
+#### Hook functions

-Plugin hook functions are called by the core (usually) before or after completing some task.
-For instance `onSongEnd` will be called with the song that ended as the argument whenever a song ends.
-Hooks are called by calling:
+Plugin hook functions are called by the core (usually) before or after completing some specific task.
+For instance `onSongEnd` whenever a song ends, with the song as the first and only argument.
+Anything with a reference to the player object can call hook functions like so:

     player.callHooks('hookName', [arg1, arg2, ...]);

 This will call the hook function `hookName` in every plugin that has defined a function with that name, in the order the plugins were loaded, with `arg1, arg2, ...` as arguments.
-Simply define the hook function in the plugin as such:
+Simply define a hook function, eg. `hookName` in the plugin as such:

     exports.hookName = function(arg1, arg2, ...) {...};

-If any hook returns a truthy value it is an error that will also be returned by `callHooks()`, and potential further hooks will not be ran.
+If any hook returns a truthy value it is an error that will also be returned by `callHooks()`, and `callHooks()` will stop iterating through other hooks with the same name.

-##### list of hook functions with explanations
+##### List of hook functions with explanations (FIXME: might be out of date, grep the code for `callHooks` to be sure)

 * `onSongChange(np)` - song has changed to `np`
 * `onSongEnd(np)` - song `np` ended